brct-james/captain-of-industry-recipe-parser/README.md

 - Expand id/translation map implementation for more than just Ids.Products

-- Write lookups for input and output qtys cause apparently we're using vars there too...

 - Pull `OilDistillationData.DURATION` from the referenced class automatically rather than hard-coding

-- Support for arthimetic in fields (e.g. `3 * duration` and `2 * OilDistillationData.DURATION`)

 - Add custom logic for the weird files currently in the `files_to_skip` list